 listens to and participates in familiar sounds, rhymes and songs.

-completes missing lines in nursery rhymes and recognises sounds of familiar letters. identifies words as sound units within sentences. demonstrates the ability to clap a rhythm.
+completes missing lines in nursery rhymes and recognises sounds of familiar letters. identifies words as Sound

 identifies and generates rhyming words, recognising onset-rime.